siddg97/CasterBot/README.md

 2. Make sure you have Node.js installed.
 You can download it from [here.](https://nodejs.org/en/download/)

 3. Once you have done both steps 1 and 2.
 Run the following command in the root directory of your repository.
-   > ` npm install `
-  This will install all the requiered dependencies you need to run CasterBot.
+  	> ` npm install ` This will install all the requiered dependencies you need to run CasterBot.

-4. Now while in the root directory run the command below to start running CasterBot.
+4. Now while in the root directory run the command below to start running CasterBot while development.
-   > ` node bot.js `
+  	> ` npm run dev`

 ## User stories:
-  1. __?weather `cityName`__ : CasterBot returns the temperature[Kelvin], humidity and a weather icon.
+  1. __?weather `cityName`__ : CasterBot returns the temperature[in Kelvin], humidity and a weather icon.
   2. __?weather -c `cityName`__ : CasterBot returns Temperature[in Celsius], humidity and a weather icon.
   3. __?weather -f `cityName`__ : CasterBot returns Temperature[in Farenheit], humidity and a weather icon.
-  4. __?five day cast `cityName`__ : CasterBot returns next 5 days of weather stats
+  4. __?five day cast `cityName`__ : CasterBot returns next 5 days of weather stats.

-  5. __?cast for tomorrow `cityName`__ : CasterBot returns next days weather stats
+  5. __?cast for tomorrow `cityName`__ : CasterBot returns next days weather stats.

-  6. __?umbrella today `cityName`__ : CasterBot return a "carry an umbrella, you might need it!" if its raining, else returns "dont think so"
+  6. __?umbrella today `cityName`__ : CasterBot return a "carry an umbrella, you might need it!" if its raining, else returns "dont think so".

 ## Documentation(s) of API(s):